Sayed Amjad Hussain: Contributions

-Hussain is a multifaceted man, and his contributions as a surgeon, researcher, explorer and photographer have been exemplary.
+Hussain is a multifaceted man, and his contributions as a surgeon, researcher, explorer, and photographer have been exemplary.
 He has authored 50 scientific papers in national and international medical journals.
-He is an author who has written fourteen books on as diverse a subjects as religion, culture, history and international relations.
-He has described a number of new surgical techniques and has invented two medical devices: the pleura-peritoneal shunt and a special endotracheal tube to supply oxygen during fiberoptic broncchoscopy in awake patients.
+He is an author who has written fourteen books on as diverse a subjects as religion, culture, history, and international relations.
+He has described several new surgical techniques and has invented two medical devices: the pleura-peritoneal shunt and a special endotracheal tube to supply oxygen during fiberoptic bronchoscopy in awake patients.
 He has written over four hundred newspaper and magazine articles about history, politics, religion and culture in American and international publications like The Blade, Toledo Magazine, Explorers Journal, Weekly Pakistan Link, The Herald Magazine and various Pakistani News Papers.
 He is also an op-ed columnist for The Toledo Blade.

 At the community level, Hussain has helped build the Islamic Center of Greater Toledo, one of the largest Islamic Centers in North America.
-While on humanitarian mission, he donated tons of supplies and equipment to the Dominican Republic, China and Pakistan.
+While on a humanitarian mission, he donated tons of supplies and equipment to the Dominican Republic, China, and Pakistan.
 He endowed a visiting professorship for Khyber Medical College at The University of Toledo College of Medicine.
 In 2020 he was invited to address the commencement ceremony of the University of Toledo, College of Medicine and Life Sciences.